GET IN TOUCH

 1. Tax becomes delinquent

 When a property owner fails to pay annual property taxes by the due date, the county treasurer marks the account as delinquent.
-Interest and penalties begin to accrue immediately on the unpaid balance.
+Unpaid taxes accrue interest at 18% per annum until the balance is paid or sold at the annual tax lien sale, in addition to any applicable penalties.

 2. Automatic lien attachment